|H. H. Sawyer as identified by a pen inscription on the reverse of the photograph. The inscription also states that the

-who served with the detachment of that artillery unit that deployed to South Africa during the Anglo-Boer War as
+Sawyer served with the detachment of the H.A.C. that deployed to South Africa during the Anglo-Boer War as part

 The H.A.C. sent some 193 men to South Africa with the City Imperial Volunteers.
-These men served in Yeomany,
+These men served in yeomanry,

 Imperial Volunteers during his tenure in South Africa.
 He was entitled to the Queen's South Africa Medal with